$\mathrm{SU}(4)$-Symmetric Quantum Spin-Orbital Liquids on Various Lattices: Emergent symmetry

 The claim of the LSMA theorem is as follows: Under the unbroken $\mathrm{SU}(N)$ symmetry and translation symmetry, the ground state of the $\mathrm{SU}(N)$ spin system with $n$ fundamental representations per unit cell cannot be unique, if there is a non-vanishing excitation gap and $n/N$ is fractional.
 This rules out a possibility of a featureless Mott insulator phase, which is defined as a gapped phase with a unique ground state without any spontaneous symmetry breaking or topological order.

 The original paper by Affleck and Lieb~\cite{Affleck1986} only discussed one-dimensional (1D) systems, so we would like to extend this theorem to higher dimensions and systems with a space group symmetry.
 The proof, based on Oshikawa's flux insertion argument~\cite{Oshikawa2000}, is discussed in detail in Appendix~\ref{lsma}.
 The proof is not mathematically rigorous but physically intuitive.
 Here we would just summarize the logic used in the proof.
-This proof is not mathematically rigorous but physically intuitive.

 In the $\mathrm{SU}(2)$ case, the inserted flux is a magnetic flux constructed by $S^z$ operators, but in the $\mathrm{SU}(N)$ case we use the following operator instead:

 The diagonal elements obey $I^0 \mod 1 = 1/N$, so this changes the denominator of the filling fraction from 2 to $N$.
 This is the intuitive understanding of the theorem, and would be applied to higher dimensions and the case with a space group symmetry.